Peter Beck on how Rocket Lab will make money

 Rocket Lab will use different mechanisms to raise money, and a listing, at some point, is "under evaluation," Beck says.

-But you get the impression he is enjoying life as the chief executive of a private company, which has seen most of its backers make repeat investments (beyond Lockheed and Sir Stephen, they include Khosla Ventures and The Data Collective - both based in Silicon Valley - and European outfit Bessemer Venture Partners.
+But you get the impression he is enjoying life as the chief executive of a private company, which has seen most of its backers make repeat investments (beyond Lockheed and Sir Stephen, they include Khosla Ventures and The Data Collective - both based in Silicon Valley - and Bessemer Venture Partners.
 Beck won't comment on stakes, but concedes he now has a minority investment in Rocket Lab, which is has shifted its incorporation to the US).

 "We're very lucky the investors we have onboard are not looking for a quick exit but rather to build a large company," he says.